 Tables 7a displays ages with age decans and sub-ages while Table 7b displays the first four sub-ages in the Age of Aquarius with their respective micro-ages (but no binary terms or overflow periods).
 This table is not the latest version and so some dates are incoorect from one to a few decades.
 Click here for the latest Ephemeris

 The basic or core structure of the ages and sub-periods are established by the geometric application of dwads as described above.
 However, another structure can be derived from the core ages and their sub-periods that provide great utilitarian value.
 This alternate structure is based on the intersection of waves.
 Each age (and sub-period) is a wave.
 When a new period start, its power is weak and it gradually build up its momentum until its end then washes over the following period.
 But at which point does the growing period overtake the influence of the previous period.
 For example, when does the growing power of the current Age of Aquarius overtake the Pisces tsunami from the previous Age of Pisces?
 The answer is the midway point.
 Midway through the Age of Aquarius is 2503 AD.
 Past this point the Pisces age overflow continues, but is now subordinate to Aquarius or only equal in strength (my research is suggesting that they are more likley to be equal).

-Note: the Pisces quasi-age, (and all other quasi-ages), is closely aligned to the normal or traditional period of time assigned to the Age of Pisces based on Hipparchus’ Vernal Point method of calibrating the ages if we ignore the Jesus red-herring.
+Note: the Pisces quasi-age, (and all other quasi-ages), is closely aligned to the ‘traditional’ period of time assigned to the Age of Pisces based on Hipparchus’ Vernal Point method of calibrating the ages if we ignore the Jesus red-herring.
 However most astrology books have the Age of Pisces commencing with Jesus despite the fact there was absolutely no justification for doing so based on Vernal Point method developed by Hipparchus to calibrate the ages.
 Therefore the Vernal Point method of calibration developed by Hipparchus an age ago is symbolically relatively accurate for calibrating the quasi-ages, but not the real ages.

 The following is the quasi-period perspective for 2020: